mbenzekri/formulizer/docs/examples/primitive/mask.md

 ✅ This ensures the user enters a phone number in the correct format.

 ## Summary
-✅ **FzForm automatically applies formatting** as users type.
+✅ **fz-form automatically applies formatting** as users type.
 ✅ **Users do not need to worry about special characters (`-`, `(`, `)`).**
 ✅ **Stored values match exactly what is displayed.**
 ✅ **Validation ensures the format is respected.**

-With `FzInputMask`, FzForm provides a smooth and structured input experience!
+With `FzInputMask`, fz-form provides a smooth and structured input experience!